-Roof windows in loft conversions fall under the scope of UK building regulations.
-Even if planning permission isn’t required due to permitted development rights, building regulations approval is still necessary.
+Roof windows installed as part of a loft conversion fall under several parts of UK building regulations.
+Even where planning permission is not required due to permitted development rights, compliance with loft conversion building regulations approval is mandatory.

 The most relevant areas include: